WilliamConnatser/pg-toolbox/README.md

 ## Initialize the package in `/db/index.js`

 You will import this object into other modules in order to make database queries in your application using the above described utility functions.
+Behind the scenes `PGToolbox` makes a new pooled connection to the database, and returns an object with utility functions and properties to make database queries.

 ```
 const PGToolbox = require("pg-toolbox");